PS2U/TechNote/system-design/designing-data-intensive-applications/ch7.md

 In this interactive style of transaction, a lot of time is spent in network communication between the application and the database.
 If you were to disallow concurrency in the database and only process one transaction at a time, the throughput would be dreadful because the database would spend most of its time waiting for the application to issue the next query for the current transaction.

-For this reason, systems with single-threaded serial transaction processing don’t allow interactive multi-statement transactions.
+For this reason, systems with single-threaded serial transaction processing don't allow interactive multi-statement transactions.
 Instead, the application must submit the entire transaction code to the database ahead of time, as a stored procedure.

 ![](img/ch7-interactive-transaction-stored-procedure.jpg)